mParticle/docs/src/pages/integrations/iterable/feed/index.md

 ## Input Data Details

 The following types of data can be configured to be sent from Iterable to mParticle.
 See [Iterable's documentation](https://support.iterable.com/hc/en-us/articles/208013936) for more info about these events.
+Additional events will be processed if added by Iterable.

 | Event | mParticle Event Name  |
 | ---------------|-------------|